johnwcowan/r7rs-work/TimeAdvancedCowan.md

 `month`: The month, where 1 is January and 12 is December.

-`day`: The day of the month between 0 and 31 (or less in some months)
+`day`: The day of the month between 1 and 31 (or less in some months)

-`hour`: The hour of the day, where 0 represents the time between midnight and 1 AM and 23 represents the time between an hour before midnight and midnight.
+`hour`: The hour of the day, where 0 represents the time between midnight and 1 AM and 23 represents the time between 11 PM and midnight.
 Midnight itself is both minute 0 of hour 0 of the following day and minute 0 of hour 24 of the preceding day.

 `minute`:  The minute of the hour between 0 and 59.

 `second`: The second of the minute between 0 and 60.

-`day-of-week`: The day of the date's week, where Monday is 1 and Sunday is 7.
+`day-of-week`: The day of the week, where Monday is 1 and Sunday is 7.

 `days-in-month`: The number of days in the date's month, between 1 and 31.